Paul Hockings: Career and research

-Hockings made the first film in the style of Observational Cinema, named, The Village.
-In 1969, he was signed as an anthropologist by the MGM Studios for making a film on mankind's origins, titled "The Man Hunters", for NBC television which drew a large North American audience.
-He was then working as a research director for MGM Documentary Dept. About the same tine he served as the last research assistant for Ruth St. Denis, and was on an expedition to India with the photographer Alfred Eisenstaedt.
-For over 30 years he has been the chief editor of Visual Anthropology; and the University of Oslo has described him as "a pioneer in the fields of ethnographic film and visual anthropology".
+Hockings made (with director Mark McCarty) the first film in the style of observational cinema, entitled The Village.
+It was filmed in the summer of 1967 in Dunquin, a Gaeltacht village located at the westernmost tip of the Dingle Peninsula, overlooking the Blasket Islands, in County Kerry, southwestern Ireland, and released in 1968.
+In 1969, he was signed as an anthropologist by MGM Studios to make a film on mankind's origins for NBC television, entitled The Man Hunters; it drew a large North American audience.
+He was then working as a research director for MGM Documentary Dept. About the same time he served as the last research assistant for Ruth St. Denis, and was on an expedition to India with the photographer Alfred Eisenstaedt.
+He was the editor-in-chief of Visual Anthropology for a third of a century; and the University of Oslo has described him as "a pioneer in the fields of ethnographic film and visual anthropology".

 Hockings is a professor emeritus of anthropology from the University of Illinois at Chicago.
-He worked at the University of California, Berkeley as a research assistant for David G. Mandelbaum, and taught anthropology at the University of California, Los Angeles, before moving to Chicago.
-For a brief period he worked at the Museum of Anthropology at the University of British Columbia, and as a script writer, journalist and librarian in New Zealand and Canada.
+He worked at the University of California, Berkeley as a research assistant for David G. Mandelbaum, while also studying with Aldous Huxley and others; and then taught anthropology at the University of California, Los Angeles, before moving to Chicago.
+For a brief period he worked at the Museum of Anthropology at the University of British Columbia, and as a script writer, journalist and librarian in New Zealand.
 He served in China as the dean of Social Sciences and Humanities at the United International College in Zhuhai, and in Chicago as a Field Museum of Natural History's adjunct curator of anthropology.

 He has studied the cultures of South India, and has been working with the Badagas for more than 50 years.
 He has researched their medical anthropology, culture and language.